Hands-on: Try the Get Started — Terraform Cloud tutorials.

 For full details about the stages of a run, see Run States and Stages.

-Terraform Cloud does not support remote execution for
+Terraform Cloud does not support remote execution for the

 terraform import runs locally, environment variables defined in the workspace are not available.
 Any environment variables required by the provider you're importing from must be defined within your local execution scope.